spsforks/QB64-Wiki/$CONSOLE.md

 ```

-*Example 2:* How to use a Console window to copy screen output using the *Edit* menu by right clicking the console title bar.
+How to use a Console window to copy screen output using the *Edit* menu by right clicking the console title bar.

 ```vb